 Method 2: STAN

 STAN is a fairly new program that works in a similar way to JAGS and BUGS.
-You write your model in STAN’s modeling language, STAN compiles your model and generates MCMC samples that you can use for further analysis in R. All this can be done from within R using the rstan package (currently not available on CRAN).
+You write your model in STAN’s modeling language, STAN compiles your model and generates MCMC samples that you can use for further analysis in R. All this can be done from within R using the rstan package.
 One way that STAN differs from JAGS is that STAN compiles the model down to a C++ program which uses the No-U-Turn sampler to generate MCMC samples from the model.
 STAN’s modeling language is also a different, requiring all variables and parameters to be explicitly declared and insisting on every line ending with

 ;.
 A good introduction to STAN and rstan can be found on STAN’s wiki page.
 The following R code specifies the model and runs it for 20000 MCMC samples: